HowieDuhzit/DuhzitOS/docs/archive/FAQ.md

     ├── CONTRIBUTING.md             # How you can help
     ├── FAQ.md                      # Frequently Asked Questions
-    ├── flake.lock                  # Saves version info on all installed packages ├── flake.nix                   # flake that controls ZaneyOS config
+    ├── flake.lock                  # Saves version info on all installed packages ├── flake.nix                   # flake that controls DuhzitOS config
-    ├── install-zaneyos.sh          # Install script for ZaneyOS
+    ├── install-duhzitos.sh          # Install script for DuhzitOS
-    ├── LICENSE                     # MIT license ZaneyOS is using └── README.md                   # Intro document for ZaneyOS
+    ├── LICENSE                     # MIT license DuhzitOS is using └── README.md                   # Intro document for DuhzitOS

 ```